Festival Hunters Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 Festival Hunters Chase Jockey Statistics

-Two jockeys have not had the best of times over the last 20 renewals in the Festival Hunters Chase, Mr B O'Neill has ridden 11 runners to the race without recording any wins whilst Mr William Biddick has ridden 10 without a winner.
+There is one jockey who has not had the best of times in the Festival Hunters Chase; Mr B O'Neill has ridden 12 runners in the race without recording any wins.

 Here are some of the top Festival Hunters Chase jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):